jtl5770/goleds/Hardware.md

 ![Closeup of the logic board](images/goleds-box-logic.jpg)

-The block labeled ignore is from an old experiment to detect the input of __any_ sensor.
-The potentiometer and the small OpAmp where used as a trigger to set another GPIO pin high and - detecting this interrupt - the software would only start then to loop the sensors for data.
+The block labeled "Ignore" is from an old experiment to detect the input of __any_ sensor.
+The potentiometer and the small OpAmp where used as a trigger to set another GPIO pin high and - detecting this interrupt - the software would only then start to loop the sensors for data (and stop again after some time of inactivity).
 The idea was to put less stress on the Pi in the mostly idle time.
-After porting the whole stuff to GO from python CPU utilisation is so low anyway, that I no longer implemented that.
+After rewriting the whole thing in GO (coming from phyton...), CPU utilisation is so low anyway that I no longer implemented that.

 ![The building blocks](images/goleds-box-logic-annotated.png)